-Class Pilot MEC Preferred Stock and Class IAM Preferred Stock a subscription agreement for a purchase price equal to the \$0.01 liquidation value thereof.
+The Restated Certificate authorizes the issuance of one share of each of the Class Pilot MEC Preferred Stock and the Class IAM Preferred Stock.
+The share of the Class Pilot MEC Preferred Stock will be issued to the ALPA MEC, and the share of Class IAM Preferred Stock will be issued to the IAM, each pursuant to a subscription agreement for a purchase price equal to the \$0.01 liquidation value thereof.
 Each of the Class Pilot MEC Preferred Stock and the Class IAM Preferred Stock will have the right to elect one Employee Director, and the shares of such stock will be redeemed automatically upon the purported transfer thereof to any person other than the holder thereof authorized under the Restated Certificate.
 The Class Pilot MEC Preferred Stock will be redeemed automatically upon the occurrence of the ALPA Termination Date.
 The Class IAM Preferred Stock will be redeemed automatically upon the occurrence of the IAM Termination Date.